silke/dfn-aai-shibboleth-idp/README.md

 ```
 * Install Ansible on the machine you want to run the playbook from.
 * A certificate for the webserver can be generated using the CSR the role produces on the first run.
-  The certificate authority of your choosing, e.g. DFN-PKI, will create the certificate for you.
+  The certificate authority of your choice, e.g. DFN-PKI, will create the certificate for you.
   (For SAML communication this playbook will generate a selfsigned certificate for you.)

 ## Getting started